MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/align-scenario-multiple-management-groups.md

 This page describes an example scenario that might match your current environment.
 The guide below details steps and considerations about migrating and transitioning your existing environment into the conceptual architecture of Azure landing zones.
 The scenario covers single or multiple management groups.

-In this scenario, the customer has already started to use Azure; they have a management group hierarchy with one or more management groups, each with multiple subscriptions that already host a few applications or services within the platform.
+In this scenario, the customer has already started to use Azure; they have a management group hierarchy with multiple subscriptions that already host a few applications or services within the platform.
 But, they've realized their current implementation limits their scalability and growth per their "cloud first" strategy.

 As part of this expansion, they plan to migrate away from their on-premises datacenters into Azure.
 As part of the migration, they lead with modernizing and transforming their applications or services to use cloud-native technologies where possible.
 For example, they might use Azure SQL Database and Azure Kubernetes Service (AKS).
 But, they appreciate that it takes considerable time and effort, so they plan to "lift-and-shift" to start.
 Initially, this plan requires hybrid connectivity (VPN/ExpressRoute).